 Interest risk is defined as the risk of lower profits caused by a change in interest rates.
 The Group strives to achieve a balance between cost efficient borrowing and the risk exposure if a sudden, substantial interest rate change should occur and negatively influence profits and cash flow.
 A change in market interest rates by one percentage unit affects group profit after financial items by MSEK 9.0 (4.4), calculated on the outgoing net debt less liabilities with a fixed interest rate.
 The table below presents the allocation of interest-bearing and noninterest-bearing financial assets and liabilities.
+Reserves for pensions have been included in interest-bearing liabilities.
 In the table regarding dividing financial instruments into categories farther down in this note they are included in non-financial liabilities.

-Interest-bearing
+st-bearing Floating